guroseter/elm-workshop/README.md

 type PieceColor = White | Black
 ```

-`PieceColor` is now treated as a normal type in our system, just as `String` or `Bool`. `White` or `Black` are _constructor functions_, functions that take _zero_ arguments and return a value of type `PieceColor`.
+`PieceColor` is now treated a fullworthy type in our system, just as `String` or `Bool`. `White` or `Black` are _constructor functions_, functions that take _zero_ arguments and return a value of type `PieceColor`.
 Or, said with a type signature:

 ```elm
 White : PieceColor
 Black : PieceColor
 ```

 Union types may also carry data.
-This means that the _constructor functions_ for such union type values aren't zero argument functions.
+This means that the _constructor functions_ for such union type values aren't zero argument functions:

+Union types may also carry data.
 Let's look at an example:

 ```elm
 type CustomerAge = Unknown | Known Int